TomBugnon/deNEST/README.md

       `True`)
     - `weight_gain` (float): Scales the connection's synapse model's default weight.
-The actual connection weight is equal to the synapse defaults, multiplied by this parameter and possibly the source layer's `weight_gain` parameter.
+The actual connection weight is equal to the synapse defaults, multiplied by this parameter and the source layer's `weight_gain` parameter.
+    - `kernel`, `mask`: Interpreted as the corresponting nest.topology parameters, except that __the sizes__ (radius, lower_left, upper_right, ...)
+      __are scaled before being passed to NEST__ according to the 'scale_kernels_masks_to_extent' and 'scale_factor' parameters(TODO: Check
+      that this won't fail in future
+      versions of NEST) **The actual mask or kernel extent is equal to the value in the corresponding parameters, expressed either in number of units or in extent, multiplied by the connection model's scaling factor**
-    - The other parameters define the topological or rescaled (topological) connections and will be passed to nest.topology.ConnectLayers() (for topological) connections, possibly after kernel and mask scaling.
+    - All other parameters define the topological or rescaled (topological) connections and will be passed to nest.topology.ConnectLayers() (__Note that for topological connections, kernels and masks are scaled before being passed to NEST__).
 These parameters are ignored in the case of connections 'from_file', and interpreted similarly in 'rescaled connections' as in topological connections.
     - **Important**: There shouldn't be a `weight` entry in these parameters!
         The weight is set from the synapse defaults and scaled by the source Layer's and the Connection's `weight_gain` parameters.